offish/twitchtube/README.md

 ```text
 geckodriver --version
 ```
-If done correctly, you should now see the version number and some licensing text.
+If geckodriver has been added to PATH, you should now see the current version number and some licensing text.

 ## Configuration
 ### Creating your Twitch Application